totxprex/Abbey-Challenge/README.md

 Although the frontend cannot directly create Classes or Courses, they can be created by interacting directly with the server throught base url: http://localhost:5500/abbey/1680/api/abbey/v1

-I have added also the Postman collection (JSON) that can be imported into postman in the Google Drive folder.
+I have added also the Postman collection (JSON) that can be imported into postman in the Google Drive folder and in the repo root directory.
 It will have all the endpoints needed.

 If there are any questions, don't hesitate to let me know.